This page is designed to answer the following questions:

 Risk assessments can be useful for addressing dilemmas between an individual’s rights and health and safety concerns.

 All individuals have the right to make their own decisions (even unwise ones) and take risks.
-As a support worker, we should not tell an individual that they cannot do something or try to influence their decisions because of our beliefs and opinions.
+As care workers, we should not tell an individual that they cannot do something or try to influence their decisions because of our personal beliefs and opinions.

 However, we can help individuals to weigh up the pros and cons of their choices by assessing the potential risks and balancing them against the potential benefits.
 The risk assessment process can also help us to minimise or eliminate any risk associated with things that an individual wants to do.

 For example, an individual with very limited physical movement may want to go to the local swimming baths despite not being able to swim.
 By assessing the risks with their support worker, they identify that the primary risk of drowning can be easily mitigated by ensuring they use a flotation device (life jacket) and having support staff with them at all times.
 The risk assessment process has supported the individual to pursue an activity they want to do whilst ensuring health and safety risks are reduced to an acceptable level.
 This is an example of a positive, person-centred risk assessment.